 16.3.1 Requests for Bilateral Transaction Schedules

-Firm Point-to-Point Transmission Service only shall be available for internal Bilateral Transactions.
+Only Firm Point-to-Point Transmission Service shall be available for internal Bilateral Transactions and for CTS Interface Bids for Bilateral Transactions..
 Firm and Non-Firm Point-to-Point Transmission Service shall be available for Import and Export Bilateral Transactions and Wheel-Through Transactions.
 External Transaction Bids may not vary over the course of an hour.
 Each such Bid must offer to import, export or wheel the same amount of Energy at the same price at each point in time within that hour.
-However, the ISO may vary External Transaction Schedules at Proxy Generator Buses that are authorized to schedule transactions on an intra-hour basis if the party submitting the Bid for such a Transaction elects to permit variable scheduling; .
-External Transaction Bids submitted to import Energy from, export Energy to, or wheel Energy to or from Proxy Generator Buses that are authorized to schedule transactions on an intra-hour basis shall indicate whether the ISO may vary schedules associated with those Bids within each hour.
+However, the ISO may vary External Transaction Schedules at Proxy Generator Buses that are authorized to schedule transactions on an intra-hour basis if the party submitting the Bid for such a Transaction indicates that the ISO may vary schedules associated with those Bids within the hour; provided however, the ISO will subject all CTS Interface Bids to variable scheduling.
 Transmission Customers may modify Bilateral Transactions that were scheduled Day-Ahead or propose new Bilateral Transactions, including External Bilateral Transactions, for economic evaluation within the Real-Time Market, provided however, that Bilateral Transactions with Trading Hubs as their POWs that were previously scheduled Day-Ahead may not be modified.

 Transmission Customers scheduling Transmission Service to support a Bilateral Transaction with Energy supplied by an External Generator or Internal Generator shall submit the following information to the ISO: